cytoscape/cytoscape.js/documentation/md/notation.md

 ## Object ownership

 When passing objects to Cytoscape.js for creating elements, animations, layouts, etc., the objects are considered owned by Cytoscape.
 Objects like elements have several levels to them, and doing deep copies of those objects every time they are passed to Cytoscape creates additional expense.
-When desired, the dev can copy objects manually before passing them to Cytoscape.
-However, copying is not necessary for most developers most of the time.
+When desired, the programmer can copy objects manually before passing them to Cytoscape.
+However, copying is not necessary for most programmers most of the time.

 ## Gestures